-Having access to the spot price of generation means you can move load around to cheaper times of day, and are able to pay less without doing less.
-Yay!
+Having access to the spot price of electricity means you can move your usage to times of the day when the spot price is cheaper.
+That translates to paying less, without doing less – win!

 But it’s also important that you stay safe while you make changes to your household habits.

-Recently, a number of cases of Legionnaires disease have been reported in the media, sparking conversation among some Flicksters about whether it is safe to turn your hot water cylinder on and off to make the most of fluctuations in the spot price..
+In 2015 a number of cases of Legionnaires disease were been reported in the media, sparking conversation among some Flicksters about whether it’s safe to turn your hot water cylinder on and off to make the most of fluctuations in the spot price.

 Lynne from Taranaki wrote to us: “We all want to save money on our electricity bill and Flick really helps us to make personal choices as to how much/when we use power.
 My concern relates to being ‘safe’ while making those savings.”

-Like Lynne, we feel it’s our responsibility to give you the right information and flag something that may potentially put you and your family at risk.
+Like Lynne, we feel it’s our responsibility to give you the right information as well as wave a warning flag over a potential health risk for you and your family.

-Fiddling with your hot water cylinder can cause the water to drop to a temperature where it stagnates and legionella bacteria grows.
+Turning your hot water cylinder on and off, or setting it to a lower temperature, can cause the water to drop to a temperature where it stagnates and legionella bacteria grows.

-Since the two recent cases of Legionnaires disease in the Hawke’s Bay, the District Health Board is warning people against turning down their hot water cylinders to save money – we wholeheartedly agree with this advice.
+Following the two 2015 cases of Legionnaires disease in the Hawke’s Bay, the District Health Board has warned people against turning down their hot water cylinders to save money – and Flick wholeheartedly agrees with this advice.

 “Legionellosis refers to the disease caused by any species of Legionella bacteria, and includes Legionnaires’ disease.
 Legionella bacteria are widespread in the environment.
 They are found in various aquatic sources including lakes, rivers and hot springs, and in the air conditioning and water systems in buildings.
 Some species found in the garden environment – in soils, compost and potting mix – have also been linked to cases of legionellosis in New Zealand.” (via Ministry of Health)